Eli Wallach: Film and television roles

 Wallach and Eastwood became friends during the filming of The Good, the Bad and the Ugly and he recalled their off-work time together: "Clint was the tall, silent type.
 He's the kind where you open up and do all the talking.
 He smiles and nods and stores it all away in that wonderful calculator of a brain."
 In 2003 Wallach acted in Mystic River, produced and directed by Eastwood, who once said "working with Eli Wallach has been one of the great pleasures of my life."

 A pivotal moment in Wallach's career came in 1953, when he, along with Frank Sinatra and Harvey Lembeck, tried out for the role of Maggio in the film From Here to Eternity.
 Sinatra biographer Kitty Kelly notes that while Sinatra's test was good, it had none of the "consummate acting ability" of Wallach.
 Producer Harry Cohn and director Fred Zinnemann were "dazzled" by Wallach's screen test and wanted him to play the part.
 However, Wallach had previously been offered an important role in another Tennessee Williams play, Camino Real, to be directed by Elia Kazan, and turned down the movie role.
 Wallach said that when he learned that the play had finally received financing, he "grabbed" the opportunity: "It was a remarkable piece of writing by the leading playwright in America and it was going to be directed by the country's best.
 There really wasn't much of a choice for me."
 The film, however, went on to win eight Academy Awards, including one for Sinatra, which revived his career.
-Wallach recalled afterwards, "Whenever Sinatra saw me, he’d say, 'Hello, you crazy actor!'"
-Wallach, however, claimed to have no regrets.
+Wallach recalled afterwards, "Whenever Sinatra saw me, he'd say, 'Hello, you crazy actor!'"
+Wallach, however, said he had no regrets.

 Film historian James Welsh states that during Wallach's career, he appeared in most of the "prestige" television dramas during the "Golden Age" of the 1950s, including Studio One, The Philco Television Playhouse, The Armstrong Circle Theatre, Playhouse 90, and The Hallmark Hall of Fame, among others.
 He won the 1966–1967 Emmy Award for his role in the telefilm The Poppy is Also a Flower.
 In 2006 Wallach appeared on NBC's Studio 60 on the Sunset Strip, playing a former writer who was blacklisted in the 1950s.
 His character was a writer on The Philco Comedy Hour, a show that aired on a fictional NBS network.
 This is a reference to The Philco Television Playhouse, in several episodes of which Wallach actually appeared in 1955.
 Wallach earned a 2007 Emmy nomination for his work on the show.